bpartopour/PBG/README.md

   Open PBG.py
   Run the script

+To run the capping.py from Console/Terminal:
+  Make sure you are in the right directory
+  Type: blender -b \\working_bed_X.blend -P Capping.py

 If you are using this package for research or work make sure you refer to our [paper](https://doi.org/10.1016/j.powtec.2017.09.009)